Jimmy Gallagher: Professional career

 In 1923, Gallagher began the 1923–1924 season with Fall River F.C. but moved to the New York Giants after only two games.
 In the summer of 1924, he moved to Fleisher Yarn.
 After one season, he transferred to Indiana Flooring, a new team to the league which played in the New York City area.
 In 1927, Charles Stoneham, bought Indiana Flooring and changed the team's name to the New York Nationals.
-After three season under that name, Stoneham changed it again, this time to the New York Giants in 1930.
+After three seasons under that name, Stoneham changed it again, this time to the New York Giants in 1930.
 However, while still using the moniker "Nationals", the team won both the ASL league and cup (Lewis Cup) titles.

 As the Giants, the team won the 1931-1932 ASL championship.
 By that time, the league was collapsing.
 The Giants lasted through the spring 1932 season before folding.
 It appears that at that time, Gallagher moved to the New York Field Club.
 He then played for Malta United on Long Island through at least December 1933.
 He then moved west to sign with Cleveland Slavia.
 He remained with them through at least 1934 as he was listed with Slavia on the 1934 World Cup roster.
 At some point, he moved to Cleveland Graphite Bronze where he finished his career.

 When Gallagher left the ASL to move to Cleveland, he had played a total of 346 regular and post season games.
 That was third on the U.S. list until Chris Henderson passed him in 2006.